Umami Pot

 Instructions

-• Add starch syrup to a bowl and heat it in a double boiler or briefly in the microwave (about 30 seconds on medium power/500W) until it softens.
-Mix in kinako using a spoon or spatula until they are well combined and form a cohesive lump without any powdery texture.
+• Add starch syrup to a bowl and heat it over a double boiler or briefly in the microwave (about 30 seconds on medium power/500W), just until softened.
+Mix in kinako with a spoon or spatula until well combined and the mixture forms a cohesive lump with almost no powdery texture remaining.

 kinako-nejiri_instruction-1

-• Shape the dough into a rectangle with a thickness of ⅖ inch (1 cm) and a length of 2.5 inches (6.5 cm) on one side.
-Sprinkle kinako evenly over the entire surface.
+• Shape the dough into a rectangle about ½ inch (1.2 cm) thick and 2.5 inches (6.5 cm) long.
+Sprinkle kinako (for coating) evenly over the entire surface.

 kinako-nejiri_instruction-2

-• Cut the dough into pieces measuring ⅖ inch (1 cm) by 2.5 inches (6.5 cm).
-Then, hold both ends of each cut piece and twist them slightly in opposite directions.
+• Cut the dough into pieces measuring ½ inch (1.2 cm) by 2.5 inches (6.5 cm).
+Then, hold both ends of each piece and gently twist them in opposite directions.

 kinako-nejiri_instruction-3